This 3-day Ubud itinerary covers all the best things to do in Ubud in 3 days and includes advice on where to eat, stay, and more!

 The impressive temple stands out at the end of a small alley in the middle of a lotus pond and is one of the main temples in Ubud.
 Since the Saraswati temple is free to visit, it should definitely be added to your 3-day Ubud itinerary!

 You can also watch dance performances here at night for about IDR 100k (US$ 7.15) or for free if you’re dining at the Lotus Café.

 Ubud Monkey Forest

 If you love animals and are brave enough to walk past hundreds of cheeky monkeys, you should definitely pay a visit to the Monkey forest.
-For a better and safer experience, you need to follow a few guidelines:
+For a better and safer experience, you just need to follow these guidelines below:

 - Don’t feed the monkeys

 - Avoid looking them in the eyes

 - Don’t show your teeth as they may feel threatened